Tough times in the U.S.-China iPad smuggling game

 But it’s getting tougher and costlier to smuggle the devices into China as the Chinese customs authority has told some U.S.-based shipping agents not to accept orders of iPads, and warned travelers to declare their gadgets at the border and pay a 10 percent import duty on electronics.

-Two small shipping companies that ship to China, BLZ Express and Global Courier Services, said they now refuse iPad shipments.
-Fremont, California-based BLZ posted a notice on its website this month saying: “Our clearing warehouses have stopped receiving iPad in accordance with a recent customs authority notification.”
+Two small shipping companies that ship to China, BIZ Express and Global Courier Services, said they now refuse iPad shipments.
+Fremont, California-based BIZ posted a notice on its website this month saying: “Our clearing warehouses have stopped receiving iPad in accordance with a recent customs authority notification.”

 UPS and FedEx, the largest U.S. package delivery companies, did not return messages for a comment.